William K. Whitner

 - Georgetown University, B.A., 1993.

-- Represents global entertainment company in privacy breach litigations worldwide.
+- Represents global entertainment company in multiple international privacy breach litigations.

 - Represents one of the world’s largest pork producers in multiple tort matters relating to the company’s hog farming operations.